Heidi H. Sampson: Maine House of Representatives

 Sampson first ran for the Maine House of Representatives in 2016, replacing independent incumbent James Campbell, who did not seek re-election.
 She was re-elected in both 2018 and 2020.
-During the 130th Maine state legislature (2021-2022) Sampson voted N0 against issues involving Wabanaki Rights, including LD 906: An Act To Provide Passamaquoddy Tribal Members Access to Clean Drinking Water, and LD 585: An Act To Enhance Tribal-State Collaboration, To Revise the Tax Laws Regarding the Houlton Band of Maliseet Indians, the Passamaquoddy Tribe and the Penobscot Nation and To Authorize Casinos, Off-track Betting Facilities, Federally Recognized Indian Tribes and Certain Commercial Tracks To Conduct Sports Wagering.
+During the 130th Maine state legislature (2021-2022) Sampson voted No against issues involving Wabanaki Rights, including LD 906: An Act To Provide Passamaquoddy Tribal Members Access to Clean Drinking Water, and LD 585: An Act To Enhance Tribal-State Collaboration, To Revise the Tax Laws Regarding the Houlton Band of Maliseet Indians, the Passamaquoddy Tribe and the Penobscot Nation and To Authorize Casinos, Off-track Betting Facilities, Federally Recognized Indian Tribes and Certain Commercial Tracks To Conduct Sports Wagering.
 Sampson did not vote on LD 1626: An Act Implementing the Recommendations of the Task Force on Changes to the Maine Indian Claims Settlement Implementing Act.

 Anti-vaccine activism

 Sampson was a prominent opponent of 2019 state legislation to eliminate religious and philosophical exemptions to school-required vaccinations in Maine.
 In her testimony opposing the bill, Sampson likened childhood vaccination to Russian roulette.
 When the bill passed into law, she joined state anti-vaccine activists in an effort to collect enough voter signatures for a people's veto of the new legislation to appear on a statewide ballot.
 The group successfully collected the signatures, and Sampson spoke at a November 2019 "Vaccine Injury Epidemic Event" rally in Washington, D.C. to promote and celebrate the veto's advancement.
 Sampson herself collected over 1,000 signatures for the veto campaign during the summer of 2019.
 The veto attempt failed 73%-27%.

 Sampson was a headlined speaker at a July 2021 event in Belfast, Maine co-sponsored by conspiracy theorist and Holocaust denier Robert David Steele.
 During the event, Sampson promoted an audit of Maine's presidential election results and urged attendees to continue participating in protests against COVID-19 mitigation measures such as masking, lockdowns and vaccination.
 Sampson came under fire from several groups, including a Bangor synagogue, the Anti-Defamation League and a group of 53 of her fellow state legislators, for her participation in an event co-sponsored by Steele.